danimelzz/BayesianEcology/Introduction.md

 ### 3.1 Frequentist approach using R
 <div style="text-align:center"><img src="https://oliveridleyproject.org/wp-content/uploads/2019/06/Green-turtle-with-fibropapillomatosis-tumors-Kenya.jpg" /></div>

-Consider a hypothetic context in which 40 sea turtles are used in a research about the efficacy of a new treatment against fibropapillomatosis.
-20 out of 40 turtles are separated in control group and 20 out of 40 are allocated into treatment group.
-In the treatment group, 4 out of 20 expressed the disease.
+**Example 3** Consider a hypothetic context in which 40 sea turtles are used in a research about the efficacy of a new treatment against fibropapillomatosis (FP).
+Half of the animals (20 out of 40 turtles) is placed in a control group without any medicine and the other half is allocated in treatment group with medicine (20 out of 40).
+In the treatment group, 4 out of 20 turtles expressed FP.
+In the control group, 16 out of 20 turtles expressed FP.
+Is the treatment effective?